-{ In general, however, the current phase synchronization approaches need multiple signals (or channels) to utilize the phase information.
-In the absence of multiple signals, {one needs to} decompose the univariate time series signal, $x(t)\in\mathbb{R}, t\in \mathbb{Z}^+$ into multiple components to extract the phase information.
-Unlike stationary Gaussian time series signals obtained from linear systems, decomposition of complex nonstationary signals (e.g., EEG) is a non-trivial task.
-Parametric methods such as short-time Fourier, Wavelet or Wigner-Ville transforms \cite{Cohen1995} tend to be sub-optimal (since they assume an \textit{a priori} basis), and often yield poor or inaccurate time-frequency localization.
-Alternatively, non-parametric approaches, e.g., Empirical Mode Decomposition (EMD, \cite{huang903empirical}) or Independent Component Analysis offer a data driven approach (with an intrinsic basis function) for signal decomposition in nonstationary systems \cite{hughes2012empirical,gloersen2003comparison,huang2008review}}.
-However, these methods cannot be used for real-time applications with streaming data because the decomposition is not causal; i.e., entire length of the signal needs to be known before the basis functions could be determined.
-Additionally, the sifting procedure of EMD diffuses the time-frequency-energy information across multiple decomposition levels and times for highly nonlinear systems \cite{frei2007intrinsic}.
+Unlike stationary Gaussian time series signals, decomposition of nonlinear and nonstationary signals is a non-trivial task \cite{frei2007intrinsic}.
+Parametric signal decomposition methods such as short-time Fourier, Wavelet or Wigner-Ville transform \cite{Cohen1995} tend to be sub-optimal since they assume an \textit{a priori} basis and often yield poor or inaccurate time-frequency localization.
+This is a critical issue, especially when detecting short-lived change points.
+Alternatively, non-parametric methods, e.g., Empirical Mode Decomposition \cite{huang903empirical} or Independent Component Analysis \cite{oja2000independent} offer a data-driven approach with intrinsic basis functions for the decomposition of nonstationary signals.
+However, these methods cannot be used for real-time applications with streaming data because the decomposition is not causal, i.e., the basis functions are sensitive to the signal length and may change as more data is collected. \changeR{Such decomposition methods are often employed for off-line detection of change points, where the complete time series is available, and the emphasis is on the accuracy of the detection.
+However, they may not be pertinent for online change point detection, where the objective is to detect the change point as quickly as possible while satisfying the constraints on the false alarms.} Frie and Osorio's Intrinsic Time Scale Decomposition (ITD) overcomes many of these limitations \cite{frei2007intrinsic}.
+The elementary decomposition step in ITD considers the signal segment only between consecutive extrema.
+This allows for a real-time signal decomposition approach with temporal localization of signal features, e.g., change points, across multiple decomposition levels.